 Thompson is a somewhat small town located in the state of Connecticut.
 With a population of 9,290 people and two constituent neighborhoods, Thompson is the 102nd largest community in Connecticut.

 The people who call Thompson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Thompson residents report their race to be White, followed by Black or African-American.
+The greatest number of Thompson residents report their race to be White, followed by Asian.
 Important ancestries of people in Thompson include Irish, Polish, French Canadian, and Italian.

 The most common language spoken in Thompson is English.
 Other important languages spoken here include French and Spanish.